cloudfox/sKugies/Tutorials/Programming/Learn programming (C++).md

 #tutorial

+\*This is very much a work in progress

 I'm writing this series with the assumption that you know little if anything about programming.
 The series will focus on C++ but many of the concepts do carry over to other languages.

 I endeavor to give a more broad overview of things before building upon specific topics.